7 Ways to Increase Enrollment in Your Childcare Program

 7. Open your doors regularly

-Tips for impressing prospective families during the tours and admissions process
+Tips for impressing families during tours

 • Be responsive.
-Answer all questions and concerns comprehensively.
+Answer all questions comprehensively.

 Increase your enrollment